-Nothing is more important to us than the safety of our staff and of the communities and people we serve.
-How we respond to the COVID-19 pandemic will change—daily, and even hourly.
-But what won’t change is our commitment to continuing our work—however it can be safely accomplished—throughout the current emergency.
+Nothing is more important to us than the safety of our staff and the communities and people we serve.
+We're committed to continuing our work throughout the pandemic—however it can be safely accomplished.

-At the Center for Court Innovation, our more than 580 staff work each year with tens of thousands of people affected by the justice system.
-That work is continuing, even as we confront the global COVID-19 pandemic.
+Our more than 600 staff work each year with tens of thousands of people affected by the justice system.
+Read more below about how that work is continuing.

 Updates and Resources

 For current hours, program updates, and contact information for our operating sites, please see COVID-19: Program Updates and Contact Information.

 - Reducing Incarceration in a Crisis: Rikers Early Release Program Promotes Health & Safety

 New York City turned to us and other nonprofits for remote supervision and referrals to services for people released early from jail.
 Results show the program is reducing health risks while also ensuring public safety.